 And it is truth that is at the heart of this book.
 One gets the sense that this book has been a personal quest for the author.
 A quest in which he has had to challenge his own assumptions and beliefs.
 Didau could quite easily present this book as an assertive reportage of his findings, but thanks to his convivial approach, it feels like we are on that quest with him.

 This quest sees him taking on the full scope of current edu-discourse, and the journey through cognitive science that takes us through the central part of the book is absolute gold.
 Along the way he confronts the gamut of topics, from sacred cows such as group work (“A class of 30 individuals working in silence on a controlled assessment is still a group”) to recent fads like SOLO taxonomy (“Suffice it to say that I quietly took down my SOLO displays, put away the hexagons and went back to teaching pupils how to get better at reading and writing”), and this might cause some readers to turn on our hero.
 But it is the incredible depth and breadth of the author’s own reading that gives us faith in the pursuit.
 Didau has clearly done his homework.
 What is more, he’s done ours for us as well, the blooming swot.
-He’s even deferred to experts in their field – Jack Marwood and Andrew Sabisky – to contribute extensively on the topics of data and educational psychology respectively.
+He’s even deferred to other experts to contribute extensively on topics such as data and educational psychology.